 - 4. A student choosing to work at Baptist Health completes the regular hiring process of the Personnel Department of Baptist Health and the Laboratory Department. - 5.
 Although School Student Policies and Baptist Health Employee Policies are in fact separate one from the other, a student's behavior during a Baptist Health employment period that results in a disciplinary action may, in turn, result in the same by the school or vice versa. - 6.
 The Program Director does not participate in the hiring process of students for work purposes. - 7.
 A student must be in "Good Standing" with the school in order to be hired for work in Baptist Health.
 "Good Standing" is defined as: - 7.1 having the required academic record. - 7.2 satisfactory attendance record. - 7.3 record void of disciplinary action by the school - 8.
-Student and work supervisor must sign the Program Work Agreement that is available from the Program Director prior to beginning to work in the BH System. - A student must maintain academic eligibility and clinical competency while employed at Baptist Health. - 10.
+Student and work supervisor must sign the Program Work Agreement that is available from the Program Director prior to beginning to work in the BH System. - 9.
+A student must maintain academic eligibility and clinical competency while employed at Baptist Health. - 10.
 The school is not responsible for unprofessional conduct by a student, while he or she is working for an employer.

-Student Health and Safety Policy
+Baptist Health College Little Rock School of Medical Laboratory Science Student Health and Safety Policy